-The indicators of Rapid Re-housing and Homeless Prevention under the Reducing Homelessness goal were exceeded by a significant number.
-Within the homelessness reduction goal, HCDD performed well with both the Tenant-Based Rental Assistance/Rapid Re-housing and the Homelessness Prevention indicators, surpassing its goals by 1,881 and 237, respectively.
-HCDD expects to complete its goals to reduce homelessness through public services in the following program year.
+The indicators of Rapid Re-housing and Homeless Prevention under the Reducing Homelessness goal were unmet by a significant number as the program.
+Within the homelessness reduction goal, HCDD performed well with both the Tenant-Based Rental Assistance/Rapid Re-housing and the Homelessness Prevention indicators.
+HCDD expects to complete its goals in the following program year.